starVisionTeam/SeIF/README.md

 ```objpython
 python main_test.py
 ```
 This code inputs the picture in the demo folder and outputs the 3D head model reconstructed from this picture.
-The corresponding results are saved in a demo folder, such as 1.obj.
-You can download meshlab to view 3D models.</br>
+The corresponding results are saved in a demo folder.
+Such as input: demo/1.png, output: demo/1.obj.
+You can download [meshlab](https://www.meshlab.net/#download) to view 3D models.</br>
 </br>
 The train dataset is available for non-commercial or research use only, we will publish the training code and training data through email application.
 My email is xliu@mails.ccnu.edu.cn.
 </br>
 ***
 ## MORE VISUALIZATION RESULTS
+We compare our method with eight state-of-the-art methods that have publicly released codes: PRNet, Deep3D, 3DDFAV2, MGCNet, DECA, Hifi3dface, MICA, and EMOCA.